SHORT SALES IN VIRGINIA

 - Offer the property for sale at fair market value.
 Be ready to support that value by showing comparable sales in the neighborhood.
 If the property doesn't sell, you can reduce the price but be prepared to prove to the lender that your reductions are reasonable.

 - Gather together the information for the short sale package including the hardship letter explaining why you need to sell the property in a short sale, two months bank statements, two recent pay stubs and last two years tax returns.
-We can provide suggested language for the hardship letter.

 Your continuing liability